 Other posts in this series:

-The bright side of road-tripping is seeing as much as possible within a relative narrow timeframe.
+The bright side of road-tripping is seeing as much as possible within a relatively narrow timeframe.
 Anyway, the dark side of road-tripping is a pretty treacherous b*stard – the one that escorts you to the never-ending “Fake Paradise” of waking up in some beautiful random places and seeing the sun from different angles EVERY single morning!
 No worries, no work, no ties, no existing routine and rigidities to battle!
-Yes, the thoughts of quitting this uncomplicated relationship with my “Fake-Paradise” were getting spookier and spookier with each passed kilometer on the highway to Los Aangeles ….
+Yes, the thoughts of quitting this uncomplicated relationship with my “Fake-Paradise” were getting spookier and spookier with each passed kilometre on the highway to Los Angeles ….

 Anyhow, we finally made it to our Hotel, called “Hollywood Historic Hotel” which we decided to book because of its central location (not to forget the secured courtyard – VERY important in L.A.!) and nice view over the Hollywood Sign and Running Canyon.
 Only half an hour later we had the necessity to leave the city and this is what we actually did.
 I had two favourites on a mountaintop of Los Angeles to visit – the Getty Center and Griffith Observatory.